ophub/amlogic-s9xxx-openwrt/README.md

 1. You can view the personalized firmware configuration instructions in the [user documentation](./documents).
 The compilation process control file is [.yml](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/.github/workflows/build-openwrt-system-image.yml)
 2. New compilation: In github.com's [Action](https://github.com/ophub/amlogic-s9xxx-openwrt/actions) select ***`Build OpenWrt system image`***.
 Click the ***`Run workflow`*** button for one-stop firmware compilation and packaging.
-3. Re-compilation: If there is already a compiled `openwrt-armsr-armv8-generic-rootfs.tar.gz` file in [Releases](https://github.com/ophub/amlogic-s9xxx-openwrt/releases), and you just want to remake other different boards, you can skip compiling the Armbian source files and directly use [build-openwrt-using-releases-files.yml](.github/workflows/build-openwrt-using-releases-files.yml) for secondary build.
+3. Re-compilation: If there is already a compiled `openwrt-armsr-armv8-generic-rootfs.tar.gz` file in [Releases](https://github.com/ophub/amlogic-s9xxx-openwrt/releases), and you only need to rebuild for other board types, you can skip the OpenWrt source compilation and directly use [build-openwrt-using-releases-files.yml](.github/workflows/build-openwrt-using-releases-files.yml) for a secondary build.
-4. More Support: The compiled `openwrt-armsr-armv8-generic-rootfs.tar.gz` file is a universal file for making firmware for different boards.
-It is also applicable for creating OpenWrt firmware using [unifreq](https://github.com/unifreq/openwrt_packit)'s packaging scripts.
-As the pioneer of using OpenWrt and Armbian systems in TV boxes, he provides support for more devices, such as OpenWrt (QEMU version) used in the Armbian system through a `KVM` virtual machine, and Amlogic, Rockchip, and Allwinner series, etc. For packaging methods, please refer to the instructions in his repository.
-In Actions, through [build-openwrt-using-unifreq-scripts.yml](.github/workflows/build-openwrt-using-unifreq-scripts.yml), you can call his packaging scripts to create more firmware.
+4. More Support: The compiled `openwrt-armsr-armv8-generic-rootfs.tar.gz` file is a universal file for building firmware for various board types.
+It is also compatible with [unifreq](https://github.com/unifreq/openwrt_packit)'s packaging scripts for creating OpenWrt firmware.
+As the pioneer of running OpenWrt and Armbian systems on TV boxes, unifreq provides support for additional devices, including OpenWrt ([QEMU version](https://github.com/unifreq/openwrt_packit/blob/master/files/qemu-aarch64/qemu-aarch64-readme.md)) running via `KVM` virtual machines in [Armbian](https://github.com/ophub/amlogic-s9xxx-armbian), as well as Amlogic, Rockchip, and Allwinner series.
+For packaging methods, refer to his repository documentation.
+In Actions, you can use [build-openwrt-using-unifreq-scripts.yml](.github/workflows/build-openwrt-using-unifreq-scripts.yml) to invoke his packaging scripts for building additional firmware.

 ```yaml
 - name: Package armsr-armv8 as OpenWrt